libjohn/workshop_attendance/README.md

     - See [At Google Drive](#at-google-drive) section to complete this manual process

-1. Produces a txt file with list of email addresses
+1. Produces an Email Addresses to DVS-Announce txt file

-    - The txt file can be found in the `outfile` subdirectory of the RStudio Project
+    - The `dvs-announce_append-email.txt` file can be found in the `outfile` subdirectory of the RStudio Project

     &nbsp;

     1. Open the resulting HTML file, *email_list.html*.
 Copy the addresses into your clipboard buffer
-    1. Open the Google Doc, paste the clipboard buffer into that file.
+    1. Open the DVS Announce Google Doc, paste the clipboard buffer into that file.
 Paste without formatting.